IBMStreams/streamsx.messagehub/python/README.md

 Package details: https://pypi.python.org/pypi/streamsx.messagehub

-Documentation is using sphinix and can be built locally using:
+Documentation is using Sphinx and can be built locally using:
 ```
 cd python/package/docs
 make html